an2n/semver-auto/README.md

 # semver-auto

-Calculate the new version number based on dependency changes.
+Calculate the new package.json version based on dependency changes.

 ## Installation